 Trespassers are not invited by the possessor.
 The possessor does not owe a trespasser any duty with regard to the property’s condition; even so, there are times when a trespasser files suit.

-An invitee must be able to prove several things, including that a dangerous condition on the property caused an unreasonable risk of harm to him or her, that the possessor knew about or should have known the condition existed through ordinary care, that the possessor failed to warn the invitee of, remove or fix the hazardous condition, and that the invitee sustained injuries due to the negligence of the possessor.
+An invitee must be able to prove several things, including that a dangerous condition on the property caused an unreasonable risk of injury to him or her, that the possessor knew about or should have known the condition existed through ordinary care, that the possessor failed to warn the invitee of, remove or fix the hazardous condition, and that the invitee sustained “slip and fall” injuries due to the negligence of the possessor.

 Fractures are the most common type of injury sustained due to a slip, trip or fall.
 There are certain locations or conditions that increase the risk for an individual to fall.